 The inside of the gold shop didn’t look much better than the outside.
-It was an antiquated storefront space with scratched glass cases running from one wall to the other in front of three walls.
+It was an antiquated storefront space with scratched glass cases running from one wall to the other, alonng three walls.
 The hardwood floors were stained and worn uneven by years of foot traffic.
 I was beginning to have doubts about Kenji.
-It didn’t look as though he had the finances to buy any of the buildings on my books.
+It didn’t look as though he had the finances to buy any of the hulking buildings on my books.

 I approached them and waited for a pause in the conversation.
 The customer was a tall, emaciated looking guy with big, showy rings on four fingers of his right hand.
-I could probably pay my rent with just one ring and have plenty left over for groceries.
+I could probably pay my rent with just one of those rings and have plenty left over for groceries.

 When he laughed, gold teeth flashed in the front of his mouth.
-My eyes drifted down to the thick fourteen carat rope bracelet around his bony wrist, then over to the smart phone strapped to his belt.
+My eyes drifted down to the thick fourteen carat gold rope bracelet hanging from his bony wrist, then over to the smart phone strapped to his belt.
 He was leaning on an alligator skin briefcase.
 Definitely a drug dealer.

 The woman eventually glanced in my direction and I told her I had an appointment with Kenji.
-She gave me the once over and turned towards the sheet covering the doorway to the rear of the store and yelled something in her native tongue.
-I shifted uneasily as her eyes raked across my face once more.
+She gave me the once-over, turned towards the sheet covering the doorway to the rear of the store, and yelled something in her native tongue.
+I shifted uneasily, as her eyes raked across my face once more.

 When Kenji smiled, he looked even younger.
 He offered his hand and I shook it.
-Tattoos peeked out from underneath his short-sleeved shirt when he extended his hand.
+Tattoos peeked out from underneath long-sleeved shirt, when he extended his hand.
 I remember thinking how they contradicted his overall appearance.
-Kenji looked very much like a college student.
+Kenji looked like a college student.
 Wire-rimmed glasses perched on the bridge of his flat nose enhanced the impression.

 “Can you show me these properties tomorrow,” Kenji asked.

 The appointment was set for the following afternoon.
 I left feeling elated.
-Not only would the commission on the property pay my rent for a sevral of months, it would help me regain some of my boss David Canfield’s confidence in me.
+Not only would the commission on any one of those properties pay my rent for a several months, it would help me regain some of my boss David Canfield’s confidence in me.
 Unloading one of my rundown properties might even raise me a few notches in his estimation.